 A lot of money.

 Alibaba made headlines in 2014 as the world’s biggest IPO.
 Today, Alibaba serves hundreds of millions of customers and merchants as a multi-billion dollar e-commerce company.
-Alibaba is a global leader in e-commerce with revenue growth of 37 percent.
+Alibaba is a global leader in e-commerce with revenue growth of 37%.
 The secret to Alibaba’s success?
-Well, if you ask Founder Jack Ma, he’ll say, “Women.”
+Well, if you ask founder Jack Ma, he’ll say, “Women.”

 I feel proud that more than 34% of senior management are women.
 They make this company’s yin and yang balanced.
 Women balance logic and instinct.
 I would say this is the ‘secret sauce’ of the company.

-Alibaba boasts an impressive number of women in its workforce––women make up over 40 percent of the company.
-Alibaba is lightyears ahead of American companies when it comes to gender diversity and their increased innovation shows it.
+Alibaba boasts an impressive number of women in its workforce—women make up over 40% of the company.
+Alibaba is lightyears ahead of American companies when it comes to gender diversity and its increased innovation shows it.
 American companies, even progressive ones, don’t have numbers that approach Alibaba.
-For example, tech giants like Google and Meta only have around 31 percent of women workers, with women accounting for only around 20 percent of leadership positions.
+For example, tech giants like Google and Meta only have around 31% of women workers, with women accounting for only around 20% of leadership positions.

 Diverse perspectives pay off with fresh ideas and profitable innovations.
 As one of the world’s ten most highly valued companies, Alibaba stays ahead of the competition with an eye to the future and a workforce that is gender diverse.